Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Methodology

 \subsection{LLM Agent and Direct Numeric Control Interface}

-\Cref{fig:agent} illustrates the per-iteration decision loop of the LLM agent.
-Every $k$\textsuperscript{th} iteration (default $k = 5$), the solver state is serialised into a structured text prompt and submitted to the Gemini API (model \textit{gemini-3.1-flash-lite-preview}\footnote{Model accessed in preview form, March 2026; the exact identifier reflects the version available at time of experimentation and may differ from any publicly released variant.}).
-The model returns a JSON object with exact floating-point values for all four solver parameters plus a restart flag; a reasoning note is also requested for interpretability but does not affect the solver.
+Figure~\ref{fig:agent} illustrates the per-iteration decision loop of the LLM agent.
+Every $k$\textsuperscript{th} iteration (default $k = 5$), the solver state is serialized into a structured text prompt and submitted to the Gemini API (model \textit{gemini-3.1-flash-lite-preview}\footnote{Model accessed in preview form, March 2026; the exact identifier reflects the version available at the time of experimentation and may differ from any publicly released variant.}).
+The model returns a JSON object with exact floating-point values for all four solver parameters plus a restart flag; a reasoning note is also requested for interpretability, but does not affect the solver.

-\paragraph{Observation vector.} The prompt is built from thirteen scalar quantities drawn from the state vector at each call:

-\begin{itemize} \itemsep{2pt} \item[(1)] \textit{Iteration indices}: iteration number, budget consumed (\% of $N$), iterations since best. \item[(2)] \textit{Compliance signals}: current compliance~$\Comp$, best valid compliance~$\Comp^*$, relative deviation $(\Comp - \Comp^*)/\Comp^*$, relative change over 1 and 5 steps, and objective slope. \item[(3)] \textit{Topology signals}: grayness~$\Gray$, grayness slope (a proxy trend signal computed as $s_{\Gray} = -\bigl|\Delta\Comp_5/\Comp\bigr|\cdot\mathbf{1}[\text{stag}<3]$, where $\Delta\Comp_5$ is the relative compliance change over the last five iterations and $\text{stag}$ is the stagnation counter; $s_{\Gray}$ is negative when compliance is still improving and near zero when the current $(\penal,\betaH)$ combination is no longer driving binarization), checkerboard index, volume fraction. \item[(4)] \textit{Current parameters}: $\penal$, $\betaH$, $\rmin$, $\dmove$, and a Boolean flag indicating whether the current best snapshot satisfies the validity gate. \end{itemize}
+\paragraph{Observation vector.} The prompt is built from thirteen scalar quantities drawn from the state vector at each call: (1)~\textit{iteration indices}: iteration number, budget consumed (\% of $N$), iterations since best; (2)~\textit{compliance signals}: current compliance~$\Comp$, best valid compliance~$\Comp^*$, relative deviation $(C-C^*)/C^*$, relative change over 1 and 5 steps, and an objective slope; (3)~\textit{topology signals}: grayness~$\Gray$, grayness-proxy slope (computed as $s_{\Gray} = -|\Delta\Comp_5/\Comp|\cdot\mathbf{1}[\text{stag}<3]$, where $\Delta\Comp_5$ is the relative compliance change over the last five iterations; the compliance-based formulation captures whether the optimizer is still making productive progress), checkerboard index, volume fraction; and (4)~\textit{current parameters}: $\penal$, $\betaH$, $\rmin$, $\dmove$, and a Boolean flag indicating whether the current best snapshot satisfies the validity gate.